wizo06/japanese/docs/index.md

 ## Output

+Output does NOT improve your input.
+Output does not improve your listening or reading comprehension.
+Output does not improve acquisition.

+Output is the RESULT of your input.
+Output is the result of your acquisition.

+!!! note
+    This does not necessarily mean that outputting is bad.

+    Here's a few reasons why it's OK to output, [written by TheMoeWay](https://learnjapanese.moe/speaking/).

+    [Matt vs Japan also has a video](https://youtu.be/-OuMfLtK3tU) explaining why it's OK to output early.

+**The "ceiling" of your output**

 !!! quote
     "The quality and quantity of your output is a function of the quality and quantity of your input" - Matt vs Japan.
 [More about it on this video](https://youtu.be/Df24NIPkvVQ).

 Your output can only be as good as your input.
 If you haven't heard (input) how an idea is expressed in Japanese, you won't know how to express (output) it in Japanese.
-You could technically, by studying grammar and vocabulary, know how to say something in Japanese without hearing it first; BUT the way you say it, the words you choose, they will (99% of the time) all sound unnatural (even if it's grammatically correct).
+You could technically, by learning grammar and vocabulary, know how to say something in Japanese without hearing it first; BUT the way you say it, the words you choose, they will (99% of the time) all sound unnatural (even if it's grammatically correct).
 This is especially true for beginners because you haven't had enough exposure to Japanese.

 Here's an excerpt from the [Refold webiste](https://refold.la/roadmap/stage-3/b/output-troubleshooting#NL-Conflicts):